Not a member? Register

 • Dynamic pressure reduction surfaces may be helpful when:

-• The resident cannot assume a variety of positions without bearing weight on a PU/PI;
+o The resident cannot assume a variety of positions without bearing weight on a PU/PI;

-• The resident completely compresses a static device that has retained its original integrity; or
+o The resident completely compresses a static device that has retained its original integrity; or

-• The PU/PI is not healing as expected, and it is determined that pressure may be contributing to the delay in healing.
+o The PU/PI is not healing as expected, and it is determined that pressure may be contributing to the delay in healing.

-• Because the heels and elbows have relatively little surface area, it is difficult to redistribute pressure on these two surfaces.
-Therefore, it is important to pay particular attention to reducing the pressure on these areas for the resident at risk in accord with resident’s overall goals and condition.
+particular attention to reducing the pressure on these areas for the resident at risk in accord with resident’s overall goals and condition.
 Pillows used to support the entire lower leg may effectively raise the heel from contact with the bed, but use of the pillows needs to take into account the resident’s other conditions.
 The use of donut-type cushions is not recommended by the clinicians.

 • A resident with severe flexion contractures also may require special attention to effectively reduce pressure on bony prominences or prevent breakdown from skin-to-skin contact.